 They have made their virtual range software quite robust since it first launched.
 I am using software version 3.0.2, which has many features that you would expect from commercial launch monitors.
 I believe the quality of the software is what makes the unit so valuable.
 They’ve done a fantastic job of clearly displaying data in a meaningful way.

-You are able to review your shot history which will display your tendencies in several key categories.
+You can review your shot history, which will display your tendencies in several key categories.

 One of my favorite features is the ability to see your dispersion tendencies; here is a picture from a few shots with my pitching wedge:

 Just hitting balls can lack excitement.
 If you are a reader of this site, you know that I believe the best practice sessions feature randomization and playing games that put pressure and meaning on each shot.

 There are several features in the game improvement package that can help with this.
 There is a closest to the pin challenge, which will help sharpen your iron play.
 They also have released a skills assessment challenge.
 You are asked to hit a series of targets, and you are given a score based on your performance.
 However, I did find the results to be a little penal!

 You have to pay $99/year to access these features, which may rub some people wrong.
 You should expect to purchase the Game Improvement package at the minimum if you do buy SkyTrak.
 The virtual driving range will get boring pretty quickly without it.
 In all honesty, you’ll probably end up getting the Play & Improve package for $199 (I’ll get into that shortly).

 Long story short – SkyTrak is an excellent practice tool.
 It will give real feedback on your swing.
 It will also provide plenty of data and challenges to make your practice sessions at home more effective and fun.